Coffee Crisp: Availability outside Canada

-There was a petition at coffeecrisp.org asking Nestlé to market the Coffee Crisp in all U.S. cities.
-According to the site, the petition succeeded, and Nestlé began marketing the Coffee Crisp nationwide in late July 2006.
+In 2006, an unofficial petition was started at coffeecrisp.org asking Nestlé to market the Coffee Crisp in all U.S. cities.
+According to the site, the petition succeeded and Nestlé began marketing the Coffee Crisp nationwide in late July 2006.

-In April 2009, the marketing of the Coffee Crisp bar into the U.S. was discontinued by Nestlé Canada.
-In May 2009, Coffee Crisp was being exported into the U.S. market by British Wholesale Imports.
+However in April 2009, the marketing of the Coffee Crisp bar into the U.S. was discontinued by Nestlé Canada.

 At the Canadian section of Epcot at Walt Disney World, there is a shop that sells Coffee Crisp bars.